codepath/android_guides/Drawables.md

 </selector>
 ```

-Finally, let's setup the border for our ListView using a Shape drawable in `res/drawable/list_border.xml`:
+Next, let's setup the border for our ListView using a Shape drawable in `res/drawable/list_border.xml` by setting the "stroke" property:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>